Reflections on the four facets of symmetry: how physics exemplifies rational thinking: Invariance

 \section{Invariance}

 In the introduction of~\S~\ref{subsec:relevantgroups}, I have shown how the second facet of symmetry allows to identify classification with property attribution.
-I have explained in \S~\ref{subsec:inference} why these two equal cognitive capacities, inherent to any kind of measurement (including perception), can be viewed as a stabilisation\footnote{Or the acknowledgement of some kind of stability.
-Again, the issues regarding whether the stabilisation is acknowledged or created/defined by intelligence is just a matter of convention of where we prefer to stand in the virtuous circle.
-In any case, stability ``exists somewhere''.}.
-A sine qua non condition of intelligibility is that some physical properties must remain unchanged under transformations like some space or time translations, rotations, etc. I precise ``some'' because this stability necessarily exists in a finite portion of space-time only: The correlated bundle of attributes that allow to characterise Borges'dog lasts more than one minute but certainly no more than 30 years.
-The norm and direction of the terrestrial acceleration $\vec{g}$ remain approximately uniform at laboratory scales but change according to where we are on Earth; moreover, of course, it is only meaningful in the immediate neighbourhood of Earth, which in its turn has a finite space-time extension.
+I have explained in \S~\ref{subsec:inference} why these two equal cognitive capacities, inherent to any kind of measurement (including perception), can be viewed as a stabilisation. \begin{quotation} { The general concept of group pre-exists in our minds, at least potentially.
+It is imposed on us not as a form of our sensitiveness, but as a form of our understanding ;} \citep[conclusions]{Poincare1895a}. \end{quotation} A sine qua non condition of intelligibility is that some physical properties must remain unchanged under transformations like some space or time translations, rotations, etc. I precise ``some'' because this stability necessarily exists in a finite portion of space-time only: The correlated bundle of attributes that allow to characterise Borges'dog lasts more than one minute but certainly no more than 30 years.
+The norm and direction of the terrestrial acceleration $\vec{g}$ remain approximately uniform at laboratory scales but change according to where we are on Earth; moreover, of course, it is only meaningful in the immediate neighbourhood of the Earth, which in its turn has a finite space-time extension.
 Some quantum properties like those of the kaon~$K^\pm$ last $10^{-8}\ \mathrm{s}$ while others like the electron charge (more precisely the fine-structure ``constant'') seem not to vary on cosmological scales more than one part in $10^6$ (as far as we can safely measure up to now)\footnote{By the way, while we construct the equivalence classes we consider as physical objects, whether we prefer to implement or not invariance under some time-translations remains a matter of convenience.
 Both approaches are admissible and broadly equivalent in a non-relativistic approach but, of course, the time extension cannot be avoided as soon as relativity is taken into account since then, simultaneity becomes a relative property.
-The philosophical numerous discussions between endurantists and perdurantists seem therefore neither obscure nor very interesting once it is illuminated by physics arguments (see, for instance \possessivecite{Butterfield05a} point of view and the references provided there). }.
+The philosophical numerous discussions between endurantists and perdurantists seem therefore neither obscure nor very interesting once it is illuminated by physics arguments (see, for instance Butterfield's \citeyear{Butterfield05a} point of view and the references provided there). }.